RypoFalem/GhostBuster/README.md

+# The issue was fixed in vanilla 1.13.
+There's no reason to use or update this plugin paste 1.12.2

 # GhostBuster

 This Bukkit plugin prevents a common cause of "ghost blocks" (blocks that a client thinks have been mined yet the server knows are still there).
 This most often happens when a player is mining blocks very quickly while occasionally falling.